-In the course of producing and placing advertising for, and helping promote the products and services of their clients, agencies shall take all necessary steps and exercise utmost care in
+In the course of producing and placing advertising and marketing communications for, and helping promote the products and services of their clients, member-agencies shall take all necessary steps and exercise utmost care in a. ensuring their clients' observance of pertinent laws;

-- a) ensuring their clients' observance of pertinent laws; - b) maintaining their clients' good reputation with the public; - c) assuring the observance by third parties of their contractual obligations with their (the agencies) clients; and - d) safeguarding their clients' welfare against the actions of their (agencies) competitors.
+b. maintaining their clients' good reputation with the public;

+c. assuring the observance by third parties of their contractual obligations with their (the member agencies) clients;

+d. safeguarding their clients' welfare against the actions of their (agencies) competitors;

+e. respecting intellectual property rights; and

+f. securing the best rates possible for the cost-efficient fund management of their clients.

+ARTICLE IV

-ARTICLE IV RESPONSIBILITIES TO OTHER ADVERTISING AGENCIES
+RESPONSIBILITIES TO OTHER ADVERTISING AND MARKETING COMMUNICATIONS AGENCIES